-Staff or faculty members diagnosed with coronavirus or told by a medical professional they may have it should contact Human Resources Assistant Vice President Brenda Rushforth at firstname.lastname@example.org.
+Staff or faculty members diagnosed with coronavirus or told by a medical professional they may have it should contact Human Resources Assistant Vice President Brenda Rushforth.
 Students should contact Dean of Students Avis Hinkson.
 Our reporting FAQ has more information about case notifications and guidelines for the College.

 It bears saying again: Anyone who is ill should not come to work.
-Any student who is ill and still on campus should stay away from others.
 If you have a fever together with a cough and/or respiratory trouble please treat the situation as though you have the virus, contact your healthcare provider and self-quarantine.

-As the coronavirus continues to spread in communities in the U.S., the Centers for Disease Control and Prevention (CDC) recommends to take precautions now.
+As the coronavirus continues to spread in communities in the U.S., the Centers for Disease Control and Prevention (CDC) recommends to take precautions.
 It is also important to work against discrimination and rumors.

 Important Additional Steps You Can Take

 - Avoid contact with others if feeling ill and symptomatic.

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when coughing or sneezing.